An efficient Monte Carlo method for valid prior-free possibilistic statistical inference: Low-dimensional illustrations

 \begin{ex} The data presented in Table~8.4 of \citet{ghosh-etal-book} concerns the relationship between exposure to chloracetic acid and mouse mortality.
 A simple logistic regression model can be fit to relate the binary death indicator ($y$) with the levels of exposure ($x$) to chloracetic acid for the dataset's $n=120$ mice.
 That is, data $Z$ consists of pairs $Z_i = (X_i, Y_i)$, for $i=1,\ldots,n$, and a conditionally Bernoulli model for $Y_i$, given $X_i$, with mass function

 where $F(u) = (1 + e^{-u})^{-1}$ is the logistic distribution function.
 The corresponding likelihood cannot be maximized in closed-form, but this is easy to do numerically, and the maximum likelihood estimator and the corresponding observed information matrix lead to the asymptotically valid inference reported by standard statistical software.
-Figure~\ref{fig:logistic.data} shows the data and the fitted ``death probability'' curve.
-For exact inference, however, the computational burden is heavier: evaluating the exact IM contour for $\Theta$ over a sufficiently fine grid of $\theta$ values again is prohibitively expensive.
+For exact inference, however, the computational burden is heavier: evaluating the exact IM contour over a sufficiently fine grid of $\theta$ values is prohibitively expensive.
 As an alternative, the Monte Carlo sampling method presented in Section~\ref{S:mcim} is easy to implement and runs in a matter of seconds.
 Figure~\ref{fig:logistic}(a) shows the 5000 Monte Carlo samples of $(\Theta_1,\Theta_2)$ from $\prior_z^\star$ along with the stitched IM contour based on a Gaussian density ranking, closely agreeing with the approximations in \citet{imvar.ext} and \citet{imbvm.ext}.

 A specific and practically relevant question concerns the chloracetic acid exposure level required to make the death probability 0.5.
-This amounts to setting $F(\theta_1 + \theta_2 x) = 0.5$ and solving for $x$; the solution is $\lambda = -\theta_1/\theta_2$, and the true value $\Lambda = -\Theta_1/\Theta_2$ is called the {\em median lethal dose}, or LD50.
+This amounts to setting $F(\theta_1 + \theta_2 x) = 0.5$ and solving for $x$; the solution is $\lambda = -\theta_1/\theta_2$, and the true value $\Lambda = -\Theta_1/\Theta_2$ is called the median lethal dose, or LD50.
 For inference on $\Lambda$, I use the previously-obtained samples $(\Theta_1,\Theta_2)$ from $\prior_z^\star$ and use a Gaussian density ranking to construct and approximate possibility contour for $\Lambda$.
 This curve is shown in Figure~\ref{fig:logistic}(b) and, again, it closely agrees with the asymptotic approximations in \citet{imbvm.ext}. \end{ex}